Warning: This introduction section contains statistics and information that might be triggering to transgender people.

-Despite the jarring statistics, in the past couple years, transgender people have experienced more positive media exposure than ever before.
-Laverne Cox was nominated for an Emmy.
-The Transgender Law Center won a highly publicized case of discrimination against an elementary student.
-And OkCupid announced they are following Facebook and expanding their options for gender and sexuality on their site.
-With stories of trans issues hitting the mainstream media regularly, it’s easy to forget the lived struggles that trans people face daily.
+In the past couple years, transgender people have experienced more positive media exposure than ever before.
+Michaela Jaé Rodriguez is the first transgender person to win a Golden Globe.
+Elliot Page is releasing a memoir, Pageboy.
+Many awards for Broadway and Off-Broadway productions have gotten rid of gendered categories.
+With a lot positive trans stories hitting the mainstream media regularly, it’s easy to forget the lived struggles that trans people face daily.
 Anti-trans laws are being proposed at record-breaking rates in the United States, and trans people face violence and discrimination in their day to day lives.
 The horrific treatment of trans people won’t go away on its own.
 We as a community have the moral responsibility to do everything that we can to raise up and support our trans siblings.

 As the movement for equality grows, transgender people are being recognized more frequently in mainstream media and policy, which has major pros and cons.
 The positives of this representation include increased public education and acceptance.
 As acceptance grows, luxuries like travel become more accessible to transgender and gender nonconforming people.
-Mainstream representation has pros and cons and comes with major pushback for the community that includes violence.

 In the travel market, there have been great strides in attempting to protect and support transgender people.
-This past summer, the first ever transgender cruise set sail for seven days of fun in the Caribbean.
-Recently, the Fort Lauderdale Tourism Association released a study on the wants and needs of trans people while traveling.
+The first ever transgender cruise set sail for seven days of fun in the Caribbean in 2014.
+The Fort Lauderdale Tourism Association released a study on the wants and needs of trans people while traveling.
 According to their research, safety is the biggest determining factor in selecting a vacation destination.
 The tourism industry has been doing research on gay and lesbian travel for years, but this is the first time anyone has taken an in-depth look at the travel needs of the trans community.
 Knowing your rights and doing your research are the best ways to be prepared.
 Below we’ve listed our tips and pointers for having a safe and fun vacation.